-Committee members are expected to contribute to the work of the Committee.
-This includes attending face-to-face meetings each year, participating in scheduled teleconferences, preparing and reviewing chapters of the Industrial Ventilation Design Manual and the Operations and Maintenance Manual, contributing to the development of educational and outreach activities (such as webinars and training conferences), and participating in Committee administrative functions.
-More senior members will be expected to provide guidance and to mentor new members.
-As members serve additional terms they will be expected to take on a greater role in the Committee.
+Bioaerosols Committee members are expected to contribute to the work of the Committee.
+This includes attending scheduled face-to-face meetings and scheduled teleconferences, preparing and reviewing all publications and chapters, including Bioaerosols: Assessment and Control and the Biologically Derived Airborne Contaminants chapter in the annual TLVs® and BEIs® booklet, as assigned, contributing to the development of educational and outreach activities (such as webinars and training conferences), and participating in Committee administrative functions.
+These expectations may vary for individual members, depending on other activities undertaken within the Committee.
+Individual members will negotiate their activities with the Committee Chair.
+More senior members will also be expected to provide guidance and mentorship to new members.

 Members are expected to comply with all policies and procedures of ACGIH[®].
-Members are expected to interact at all times in a collegial fashion with other members of the Committee and staff.
+They are expected to interact at all times in a collegial fashion with other members of the Committee and staff.

-Participation on the Committee is a privilege that must be continually earned through ongoing productivity, participation and collegial behavior.
+Participation on the Committee is a privilege that must be continually earned through ongoing productivity, participation and collegial behaviour.
 When considering re-appointment, the Chair may ask each member to describe in writing their intentions to continue on the Committee.
 The Chair, in consultation with the Vice Chair, will review each member's letter of intent considering all membership expectations such as, but not limited to previous meeting attendance, participation on teleconferences, successful completion of all chapter assignments, and tenure on the Committee.
 If the Chair believes that each member has satisfactorily met all responsibilities and expectations, they may then be recommended for re-appointment.